Pointers in C: Types of Pointers

 Disadvantages of Pointers in C

-Pointers have the following disadvantages and are capable of errors:
+Pointers have the following disadvantages:

 • If pointers are given the incorrect value, memory corruption may result.